Sna1lLord/RDR2-Base/README.md

 # Usage
 - Usage of the base requires some steps
-- It ueses CMake, so you'll have to install that if you haven't already
+- It uses CMake, so you'll have to install that if you haven't already
 - https://cmake.org/download/
 - I recommend using visual studio code for the project since that is what I created it in
 - Installation from CMD ***(important)***: